 Our Six Best Shoes for Overweight Walkers

 A heavy weight can increase the load and pressure on our feet and legs.
 To counter this when walking, we’ve selected the best models to ensure you’ll walk with the maximum amount of comfort in all environments.
-We have also reviewed some of the best shoes for older people.
+We have also reviewed some of the best running shoes for older people.

 1. Skechers Sport Women’s D’Lites Slip-On Mule Sneaker – Best Overall

 The extra weight typically makes every movement more challenging.
-But who doesn’t hate asking for help to put or remove their shoes?
+But who doesn’t hate asking for help to put on or remove their shoes?

 This pair should make the process painless.
 They resemble sleepers, so you’ll only need to slide your feet in—you won’t have to bend and crawl to get them on.

 Because of the slip-on feature, the rear of the shoe has a low profile so the ankles aren’t as protected as they normally might be which could be good if, like me, you have oddly shaped ones.